vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 **IMPORTANT**: The volume store label must be unique.

-If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.
+If you specify an invalid vSphere datastore name or an invalid NFS data volume URL, `vic-machine create` fails and suggests valid datastores.

 **IMPORTANT** If you do not specify the `volume-store` option, no  volume store is created and container developers cannot use the `docker volume create` or `docker create -v` commands.
 You can add volume stores to a VCH after deployment by running `vic-machine configure --volume-store`.
 For information about adding volume stores after deployment, see [Add Volume Stores](configure_vch.md#volumes) in Configure Virtual Container Hosts.